Remember Me (video game): Development and release

-Development of the game began in 2008 when Dontnod Entertainment was formed.
+Development of Remember Me began in 2008 when Dontnod Entertainment was formed.
 Initially called Adrift, the original concept of the game was a world flooded from global warming, with a key gameplay mechanic being the player character using jetskis to navigate a coastal city.
 Later, the team became interested in the concept of memory as a central theme and redesigned the game accordingly, although game director Jean-Maxime Moris was reluctant to set the game in Paris since the studio was based there.
-It was originally developed as a role-playing game with Sony publishing it exclusively for the PlayStation 3, starting full development in February 2010.
+It was originally developed as a role-playing game with Sony Computer Entertainment publishing it exclusively for the PlayStation 3, starting full development in February 2010.
 Following creative disagreements between Dontnod and Sony, and the subsequent cancellation of the project in February 2011 because of budget cuts, the project was presented at the 2011 Gamescom trade fair in the hope that it would garner the attention necessary to secure another publishing deal.
 Dontnod partnered with Capcom Europe, as Capcom purchased the intellectual property in 2012 and provided funding for the project, reimagining it as an action-adventure game for release on multiple platforms.